Terence Trent D'Arby: Fame as Terence Trent D'Arby

-D'Arby's debut solo album, Introducing the Hardline According to Terence Trent D'Arby, was released in July 1987.
+Maitreya's debut solo album, Introducing the Hardline According to Terence Trent D'Arby, was released in July 1987.
 The album produced hits including "If You Let Me Stay", "Sign Your Name", "Dance Little Sister", and the number one hit "Wishing Well".

-In an interview, D'Arby expressed a high opinion of his first album, claiming that it was the most important album since the Beatles' Sgt.
-Pepper.
+In an interview, Maitreya played with the press and expressed a high opinion of his first album, claiming that it was the most important album since the Beatles' Sgt.
+Pepper's Lonely Hearts Club Band.
 After the comments leaked to US media outlets, he stated that most of what he said was exaggerated, but that it is sometimes necessary to "hit people over the head" to get their attention.
 The album earned him a Grammy Award in the category Best R&B Vocal Performance, Male (1989) and a BRIT Award for International Breakthrough Act, and he also received Grammy and Soul Train nominations for Best New Artist.

-D'Arby's follow-up album, Neither Fish nor Flesh (1989), was very different from his debut, and producer Martyn Ware stated in a 2021 interview that the album was ahead of its time.
+Maitreya's follow-up album, Neither Fish nor Flesh (1989), was very different from his debut, and though previous album producer Martyn Ware stated in a 2021 interview that the album was way ahead of its time, it was a critical and commercial disappointment.
 It took four more years and a move to Los Angeles until his next album, Symphony or Damn (1993), was released.
 The record contained the singles "Delicate" and "She Kissed Me".
 It peaked at No. 4 on the UK Albums Chart.
+The album's closing track "Let Her Down Easy" was covered by George Michael and released as the first single and video from his 2014 album Symphonica.
+Michael's version appeared on the UK pop chart at number 53, its peak position.

-In 1995, D'Arby released Vibrator, which was followed by a world tour.
+In 1995, Maitreya released Vibrator, which was followed by a world tour.
+It featured the single "Holding on to You".

-D'Arby's music has been included on several movie and television soundtracks.
+Maitreya's music has been included on several movie and television soundtracks.
 He sang the theme song of 1991's Frankie and Johnny.
-"Right Thing, Wrong Way" featured prominently in the end credits of Beverly Hills Cop III.
+"Right Thing, Wrong Way" featured in the end credits of Beverly Hills Cop III.
 "What Shall I Do?" was featured in an episode of the UPN television series Girlfriends.
 He sang the ending song, "Letting Go", in the 1996 film The Fan.
-D'Arby's songs were also used in Prêt-à-Porter and the 1995 miniseries The Promised Land.
+Maitreya's songs were also used in Prêt-à-Porter and the 1995 miniseries The Promised Land.

-In 1999, D'Arby collaborated with INXS to replace his friend, the late vocalist Michael Hutchence, so the band could play at the official opening of Stadium Australia (a major venue for the Sydney Olympics).
+In 1999, Maitreya collaborated with INXS to replace his friend, the late vocalist Michael Hutchence, so the band could play at the official opening of Stadium Australia.